 If accepted, all students need to pay a $400 non-refundable deposit in order to hold their place.

 Housing, Transportation, and Food

 We can place participants with local families who rent rooms ($30 to $50 per night) or, if you prefer, you can choose to stay at local motels or bed and breakfasts (here’s a list).
-If you are coming from far away, we can suggest public transportation to the Institute and also help coordinate local transportation while you're here.
+If you are coming from far away, we have suggestions for public transportation to the Institute (here) and can also help coordinate local transportation while you're attending the course.
 Most lodging will not be within walking distance.

 Concerning food, we provide morning and afternoon snacks, but otherwise course participants are responsible for their meals (the Hawthorne Valley Farm Store has extensive organic food and deli selections and is within walking distance of the Institute).
 At most homes you can prepare your own breakfast, and you can also use the small tea kitchen at the Institute for lunch.